 ANGIOGENESIS ARTICLES

-Angiogenesis is the process by which new blood vessels form from existing ones.
-It is essential in normal physiology, for example during embryonic development, wound healing and the menstrual cycle, but also plays a major role in diseases such as cancer, diabetic eye disease and rheumatoid arthritis.
+Angiogenesis is the process by which new blood vessels form from pre existing ones.
+It is crucial for normal development, wound healing and the menstrual cycle, but also drives diseases such as cancer, diabetic eye disease and chronic inflammatory conditions.